photos: Megan Auer.

 The group’s politics are immediately evident from their performances.
 “All of our performances have a bit of a political edge,” adds Mia.
 The strippers performed in Wilde Renate’s Overmorrow installation, an immersive, walk-through art experience at the club.
 “At Overmorrow we acted out a post-apocalyptic strip club.
 We pretended that all the strip club managers had died, and the dancers could take over,” says Edie.
 “We also had robot strippers that replaced real strippers because men didn’t like women with an opinion.
 So of course, we explore the beauty and artistry of stripping, but we also try to give it a political message.”

 BSC works to bring sex work into non-sex worker spaces through their events.
-The women all agreed that Stripper Stories was their favorite event they’ve put on.
+Mia, Chiqui, and Edie all agreed that Stripper Stories was their favorite event they’ve put on.
 It usually includes five minutes of stripper storytelling accompanied by a dance performance and a captivated crowd listening to sex workers.
 Chiqui says that the event gives strippers the opportunity to be listened to as real people.
 “We’re no longer just a sex worker or a stripper.
 They see us as a complete human being trying to do our jobs.”

 Edie explains that sex work is the only industry in which marginalized groups (like women and trans people) make the most money.
 “They get money from privileged men who can afford these kinds of sexual services,” she says.
 Mia connects this back to their political message.
 “It’s wealth redistribution, so if we do it on our own terms like we’re trying to with the collective, it’s really quite revolutionary.”

-When dealing with these privileged men, all three women comment on how little their jobs actually involve dancing.
+When dealing with these privileged men, all three commented on how little their jobs actually involve dancing.
 “It’s funny because, in the sex industry, the last thing you actually do is sex.
 You do a hell of a lot of therapy and listening,” says Chiqui.
 “It’s babysitting grown men.
 Drunk and old men behaving like babies.”
-The girls agree that stripping is 20% dancing and 80% emotional labor.
+They agreed that stripping is 20% dancing and 80% emotional labor.

 While babysitting in the strip club, strippers develop various skills applicable in multiple industries.
 “We get so many skills out of our jobs, but we can’t put them on a CV,” says Chiqui.
 She says that although she’s a stripper, she’s also a salesperson, marketer, event organizer, and does her own taxes.
 “And that’s still not enough for society to take you seriously and give you a contract for an apartment.”
 Despite the myriad of skills that stripping trains, it’s still not viewed as legitimate work.